Language-Research-Technology/rrkive-website/content/_index.md

 1. Keep data in a commodity IT storage system with more than one mode of access

-2. Divide up data into chunks ("objects")
+2. Divide up data into chunks ("objects", "items")

 3. Keep metadata in a standard format adjacent to data files